How to Get Vaccinated

 Other Vaccination Hubs

 In addition to Dallas and Denton Counties, other vaccination hubs (or sites) have been identified by the State.
 The goal of these hubs is to provide more people the vaccine and a simpler way to sign up for an appointment.
-Providers will focus on vaccinating areas and populations hardest hit by COVID‑19.
 Registration at the hub sites is not limited to residents of the site's location county.
 You may sign up to receive the vaccination from any hub site, regardless of where you live.
 You may also sign up at multiple sites.
 View the list of vaccine hub providers.

 Authorized Providers in Coppell